 During fragment shading this counter must be close to 100%.
-This indicates that the fragment front-end is able to keep up with the shader core shading performance.
+This indicates that the fragment front-end is able to keep up with the shader core shading rate.
 This counter commonly drops below 100% for three reasons:

 - The running workload has many empty tiles with no geometry to render.
-Empty tiles are common in shadow maps, corresponding to a screen region with no shadow casters, so this might not be avoidable. - The application consists of simple shaders but a high percentage of microtriangles.
-This combination causes the shader core to shade fragments faster than they are rasterized, so the quad buffer drains. - The application consists of geometry which stalls at early ZS because of a dependency on an earlier fragment layer which is still in flight.
-Stalled layers prevent new fragments entering the quad buffer, so the quad buffer drains.
+Empty tiles are common in shadow maps, for any screen region with no shadow casters. - The application consists of simple shaders but a high percentage of microtriangles.
+This combination causes the shader core to complete fragments faster than they are rasterized, so the quad buffer starts to drain. - The application consists of layers which stall at early ZS because of a dependency on an earlier fragment layer which is still in flight.
+Stalled layers prevent new fragments entering the quad buffer, so the quad buffer starts to drain.

-''' max(min(($MaliShaderCoreCyclesFragmentFPKBufferActive / $MaliShaderCoreCyclesFragmentActive) 100, 100), 0) '''
+''' max(min(($MaliShaderCoreCyclesFragmentFPKBufferActive / $MaliShaderCoreCyclesMainPhaseActive) 100, 100), 0) '''